|Dr George Herbert Ogden (m)|

 I graduated from Manchester University in 2002.
 After a career change from A & E, I became a registrar and then employed GP at the practice and now I am a partner here at Kearsley.
-I am married and have a dog and cat.
+I have a dog and cat.

 |Dr Rebecca Cruickshank (f)|